platipy/platipy/pythonista.rst

 Becoming a Pythonista
 =====================

 This chapter is will provide a very brief review of some important python concepts which will be useful and necessary.
 The basic concepts will be for those who are unfamiliar with Python, but a good refresher for those who don't write in Python every day.
 Intermediate concepts will be great for programmers of all levels to refresh on some Python idioms.
-The code below will focus on Python 2.5+ (see :ref:`targetting-xo`)
+The code below will focus on Python 2.5+, since that is the version on most XO laptops.

 Basic Concepts
 --------------